Visitors who don’t click don’t convert.

-When using power words to persuade people to click your button, ensure that they’re safe and clear.
+When using power words on web pages to persuade people to click your button, ensure that they’re safe and clear.
 According to Jon Morrow, here are some of the power words that will make them feel safe when they’re going through your landing page.

 When used the right way, words like instant, yes, access, get, increase, dominate, etc., will spur your prospects into action.
 They’ll click your CTA button and do what you expect of them.

 Navid Moazzez uses power words to get email subscribers.
 Take a look:

 The Recruiter.com site uses power words in their exit popup.
 In fact, the company made sure that the power words stood out from every other word in the popup box.
 These is a simple text link within the button.

 Is there a rule for using power words?